Aquilesorei/lmkd-linux/README.md

 > SIGKILL again (it logs the criu privilege failure with the exact command to
 > re-run).

-> Further grants are documented in `docs/PRIVILEGE_DESIGN.md`.
-Each step is
-> independent — skipping one disables only that feature; mgd logs it unavailable
+> Each step above is independent — skipping one disables only that feature; mgd
-> at startup and continues. `./install.sh --privileged` applies all of these
+> logs it unavailable at startup and continues.
+The swap-reclaim helper and its
-> automatically.
+> install are documented in `docs/PRIVILEGE_DESIGN.md`.

 ## Usage